 You should use 7 to 10 posts on you blog homepage, if you use more than that it will increase the blog load time.
 Another advantage of using fewer posts on the homepage is you can reduce your bounce rate too.

-WordPress users have an advantage over blogger blogs due to the fact there are many plugins which help them do any things they can never imagine doing on blogger, But sometimes advantages can be the reason of one’s undoing.
+WordPress users have an advantage over blogger blogs due to the fact there are many WordPress plugins that help them do any things they can never imagine doing on blogger, But sometimes advantages can be the reason for one’s undoing.